 Ferry to Manly

 Make sure you get to Circular Quay early (before 9 am) and jump on the ferry to Manly.
-Make sure you sit upstairs facing the direction you’re going.
+Get a seat upstairs facing the direction you’re going and you can re-enact the Jack and Rose scene from Titanic.

 It takes about 30 minutes and you get to see some beautiful boats, kayakers, and the expensive houses carved into the hillside.